MarcoLizza/mode13h.dev/_posts/2014-12-15-a-modern-one-please.md

 *( in my wildest dreams I go and use [TinyScheme][8], however )*

-To sum things up, for new let's go for Squirrel!
+To sum things up, for now let's go for Squirrel!

 ### What's Left